Aspose/releases.aspose.com/content/en/zip/net/new-releases/aspose.zip-for-.net-24.5-(dlls-only).md

   {{< Releases/ReleasesFileFeatures >}}
       <h4>Description</h4><div class="HTMLDescription">Aspose.ZIP for .NET 24.5 (DLLs Only) release.</div>
   {{< /Releases/ReleasesFileFeatures >}}

+{{< Releases/ReleasesHeading h4txt="Notable Features">}}
+{{< Common/wrapper class="HTMLDescription">}}
+{{% Releases/ReleasesFileFeatures %}}

+The Aspose.ZIP for .NET 24.5 (DLLs-only) release is here!
+This update focuses on streamlining archive processing for specific formats and includes adjustments for the evaluation version on Windows, Linux, or macOS.

+### Utilize Pipeline Streams In Your Apps

+.NET developers can now use pipeline streams for TAR.LZMA and CPIO.LZMA combinations with the C# archive management library and experience enhanced processing efficiency.

+### Adjustments to The Evaluation Version

+The evaluation version limits have been reworked to provide a more balanced usage experience while processing ZIP archives in your cross-platform C# and VB.NET applications.

+> You can view the list of all new features, enhancements, and bug fixes introduced in this release by visiting [Aspose.ZIP for .NET 24.5 Release Notes](https://releases.aspose.com/zip/net/release-notes/2024/aspose-zip-for-net-24-5-release-notes/).

+{{% /Releases/ReleasesFileFeatures %}}

+{{< /Common/wrapper >}}
+{{< /Releases/ReleasesFileFeatures >}}

  {{< /Releases/ReleasesFileArea >}}
 {{< /Releases/ReleasesWapper >}}